-Earned awards from the annual incentive plan and the PSU awards are capped at 200% of target to protect against excessive payouts.
+Earned awards from the annual incentive plan are capped at 200% of target and PSU awards are capped at 250% of target to protect against excessive payouts.

 Stock Ownership Guidelines

 To further support our goal of achieving a strong link between shareholder and executive interests, Chemours maintains stock ownership guidelines to require executive share ownership of a value equal to a specified multiple of base pay.
 Executives have five (5) years from the date they become subject to the guidelines to reach their respective ownership requirements.
 Until the ownership requirement is satisfied, 100% of the net shares realized from exercise or vesting of stock-based awards must be retained.
 Share ownership guidelines are as follows: